schappim/mBot-Gitbook/section-4-chapter-20-the-loop.md

 ---

-Often we find ourselves in need for repetetive actions.
+Often we find ourselves in need of repetitive actions.
 A loop allows us to group together multiple instructions that we need to execute several times.
 To see such a loop in practice, let's create a new program that will make the two RGB LEDs blink in turns: the right LED will shine a particular colour, then it will go off, then the left LED will show a different colour, then it will go off and then this process will repeat again, indefinitely.

 We must know, by now, how to create a new program: File &gt; New and then, since we mean to program the mBot: Robots and place the "mBot Program" onto the canvas.